fitbenchmarking/fitbenchmarking/docs/source/concept/how/BenchmarkProblems.rst

-To help choose between the different minimizers, FitBenchmarking comes with some curated Benchmark problems—although it’s straightforward add custom data sets to the benchmark, if that is more appropriate; see :ref:`problem_def` for specifice of how to add additional problems in a supported file format.
+To help choose between the different minimizers, FitBenchmarking comes with some curated Benchmark problems—although it’s straightforward add custom data sets to the benchmark, if that is more appropriate; see :ref:`problem_def` for specifics of how to add additional problems in a supported file format.

 We supply some standard nonlinear least-squares test problems in the